gaia-platform/GaiaPlatform/production/db/memory_manager/README.md

     * The count of allocations made so far.
     * The memory location where the next allocation can be made.
 * MM memory allocation
-  * Each block allocated by the MM using allocate() (but not allocate_raw()) is prefixed by a small metadata block that records its size.
+  * Each block allocated by the MM using allocate() is prefixed by a small metadata block that records its size.
 This allows us to find the size of an allocation given its starting offset.
+This behavior differentiates allocate() from allocate_raw().

 ### Access synchronization